elastic/eui/wiki/creating-components-yeoman.md

 # Documenting the component with examples

-From the command line, run the following command.
+From the command line, run the following command:

 ```shell
 npm run yo-doc